Melina Abdullah

-Melina Abdullah (born Melina Rachel Reimann on September 18, 1972) is an American academic and civic leader.
-She is the former chair of the department of Pan-African Studies at California State University, Los Angeles, and a co-founder of the Los Angeles chapter of Black Lives Matter.
-She is also a supporter of the Southern Poverty Law Center designated hate group, Nation of Islam.
+Melina Reimann Abdullah (born 1972) is an American academic and civic leader.
+She is the former chair of the department of Pan-African Studies at California State University, Los Angeles, and is a co-founder of the Los Angeles chapter of Black Lives Matter and Black Lives Matter Grassroots, for which she also serves as co-director.

+As an original member of the group that convened to form Black Lives Matter, she serves as a matriarch for the current movement in Los Angeles.
+In addition to organizing work with BLM Los Angeles, she has hosted three local radio shows, "Move the Crowd" and "Beautiful Struggle" on KPFK and "This Is Not a Drill" on KBLA.

+On April 10, 2024, independent 2024 presidential candidate Cornel West announced Abdullah as his running mate.

 Early life and education

-Melina Rachel Reimann was born on September 18, 1972, at East Oakland, Oakland, California, U.S. Her father, John Reimann, was "a union organizer and self-proclaimed Trotskyist."
-Her mother is Linda Fowler Blackston and she was raised by Oji "Baba" Blackston.
+Melina Rachel Reimann was born in the East Oakland section of Oakland, California.
+Her father, John Reimann, was "a union organizer and self-proclaimed Trotskyist." according to LA Weekly.
 Her paternal grandfather was Günter Reimann (born Hans Steinicke), a German-Jewish Marxist economist and member of the Communist Party of Germany who opposed Adolf Hitler and the Third Reich.
+Her mother is Linda Fowler Blackston; later remarried Oji "Baba" Blackston (not to be confused with Baba Oje of the music group Arrested Development).

-She graduated from Howard University, where she earned a bachelor's of arts (B.A.) degree in African American Studies.
-She subsequently earned a master's degree (M.A.) and doctoral degree (PhD.) in political science from the University of Southern California.
-Reimann changed her surname to Abdullah due to her marriage to filmmaker Phaylen Abdullah and kept the name after their divorce.
+Abdullah graduated from Howard University, where she earned a Bachelor of Arts (B.A.) degree in African American Studies.
+She subsequently earned Master of Arts (M.A.) and Doctor of Philosophy (Ph.D.) degrees in political science from the University of Southern California.

+She changed her surname from Reimann to Abdullah due to her marriage to filmmaker Phaylen Abdullah and kept the name after their divorce.